zannloo/tp/docs/DeveloperGuide.md

 * **Alternative 1:** Add Tasks one by one to each student.
     * Pros: Quick and easy to implement.
-    * Cons: keeping track of group tasks is a hassle, any action done for one task must be done for all.
+    * Cons: Keeping track of group tasks is a hassle, any action done for one task must be done for all.
 * **Alternative 2**: Allow groups to have their own task lists.
     * Pros: Quick and easy to implement.
     * Cons: Adding of student tasks must be done manually.